GamalElsawy/DevCamper-API/README.md

 # DevCamper-API
-Backend API for DevCamper application, which is a bootcamp directory website.
+Backend API for DevCamper application, which is a whole learning system includes bootcamps, courses, reviews and user authentication.

+# How to use?
+ - RUN npm install

 # Run in development mode
-npm run dev
+ - npm run dev

 # Run in production mode
-npm start
+ - npm start

+# Destroy all data
+ - node seeder -d

+# Import all data
+ - node seeder -i

-# Thank you BRAD TRAVERSY for being my amazing online instructor.
+Thank you #BRAD TRAVERSY
+ for being my amazing online instructor.